-Whether you call it shared values, attributes or characteristics, these are some of the more common descriptions of positive culture.
+Whether you call it shared values, attributes, or characteristics, these are some of the more common descriptions of positive culture in a business.
 How many reflect the flavor of your organization?

 The behavior of your organization today becomes the culture others describe tomorrow.
-It is not retroactive; you can't go back and change it.
+It's not retroactive; you can't go back and change it.
 It starts with you.
 As Williamson notes, culture always manifests itself in observable behavior that is repeated over and over again throughout a company, top to bottom."

 Rodney Hall is a senior partner with Rodney Hall Executive Search, in the Dallas/Fort Worth area, a leading executive search firm specializing in the real-estate development and home building industries.